Days of Significance, Recognitions & Religious/ Spiritual Observances

 January 29: National Day of Remembrance of the Quebec City Mosque Attack and Action Against Islamophobia

-Every January 29th, we honour the survivors and victims of the vicious assault on worshippers at the Islamic Cultural Centre in Sainte-Foy, Quebec in 2017.
+Every January 29th, we honour the survivors and victims of the vicious assault on worshippers at the Islamic Cultural Centre in Sainte-Foy, Quebec, in 2017.

 February